 Curcumin is a potent distinct yellow color and is found in plants mainly the turmeric plant which is in the same family as the ginger plant.

 Turmeric is typically dried and ground into a fine powder, sometimes it is used for medicinal purposes and often used as the main spice in Indian curry dishes to enhance the flavor of foods.
 This functional food is very safe, well researched and has mild if any side effects.

 There are several studies involving laboratory animals in which they studied the relationship between turmeric and its ability to reduce depression symptoms.

-A 2014 study of 60 people suffering from major depression and split the group into half, one group took pharmaceutical depression drugs and the other half was given curcumin.
-At the 6 week mark both groups found that the curcumin and the pharmaceutical drug were equally effective at treating the depression.
+A 2014 study of 60 people suffering from major depression and split the group into half, one group took pharmaceutical depression drugs and the other half were given curcumin.
+At the 6 week mark, both groups found that the curcumin and the pharmaceutical drug were equally effective at treating the depression.